bharat2476/CACD-Continuous-Agentic-Code-Deployment-Sandbox/README.md

 **Reference implementation for secure, agent-assisted delivery on GitHub.**

 This repository is an engineering-operating-model showcase: it demonstrates how a team can combine **trunk-based development**, **platform guardrails**, and **multi-agent automation** to ship faster without sacrificing safety.
-Use it as a portfolio piece, an interview walkthrough, or a starting template when rolling out agentic DevOps in your organization.
+Use it as a portfolio piece, an walkthrough, or a starting template when rolling out agentic DevOps in your organization.

 ---